PedestrianDynamics/jupedsim/docs/pages/jpsreport/jpsreport_inifile.md

   Indicates the parameters related to each measurement method.
   Four different methods `method_A` to `method_D`are integrated in the current version of `JPSreport` and can be chosen for the analysis.
 They are used to analyze the movement of pedestrians for the steady state.
+  Additionally, `Method_D` can be used for time-series analysis of individual data.

 | Method | measurement area | output data |
 | :---:  |     :---:        | :---:       |